Elevate Customer Service: From Basics to Concierge-Level Care

 I saw a whole lot of stereotypical behavior.
 You know, like an agent who puts on a friendly voice during the call, but puts the customer on hold to call them names.
 I've seen agents listen halfheartedly while their real attention is on some homework they're trying to covertly finish.
 I've been the agent that reaches veeeeery slowly for the answer button hoping someone else picks it up instead.

-Unfortunately this scenario is exactly what people have come to expect as “acceptable” levels of customer service.
-And companies rarely offer anything beyond this bare minimum standard.
+Unfortunately this scenario is exactly what people have come to expect as "acceptable" levels of customer service.
+Companies rarely offer anything beyond this bare minimum standard of service.
 After all, it is a huge expense to hire and train the number of people needed for improved efforts.

-More and more, businesses are catching on to the great need for better customer service.
+Smart businesses are catching on to the great need for better customer service as a core customer retention strategy.
 However, few seem to know how to actually get there.

-And companies are realizing that a positive customer experience has a direct relationship on metrics they care about, like acquisition, retention, referrals and more.
-Nowhere is this more clear than among businesses executing on such strategies as loyalty programs, white label travel platforms and member benefits for associations just to name a few.
+Positive customer experiences have a direct relationship on metrics businesses care about, like acquisition, customer retention, referrals and more.
+Nowhere is this more clear than among businesses executing on such strategies as loyalty programs, white label travel platforms and member benefits for associations, just to name a few.

 More than anything else, people will remember how you made them feel.
 Nothing breaks this important emotional connection with members faster than a bad experience with customer service.

-Luckily, businesses everywhere are starting to get the hint that it's time to start implementing member engagement best practices.
-If you’re a business looking to provide better service, but don’t know where to start, consider that the industry may not be setting the best example to follow.
+Luckily, businesses everywhere are starting to get the hint that it's time to start implementing best practices focused on customer loyalty and retention.
+If you're a business looking to provide better service, but don't know where to start, consider that the industry may not be setting the best example to follow.

 Go Above and Beyond Industry Standards